 - Why We Have a House and Senate

-- The Great Compromise: Congress Created
+- The Great Compromise: How Congress was Created